arcticoder/lqg-anec-framework/docs/technical-documentation.md

 ## Overview

-The `lqg-anec-framework` repository provides a comprehensive theoretical and computational framework for analyzing Averaged Null Energy Condition (ANEC) violations in Loop Quantum Gravity (LQG) and related quantum field theory settings.
-This framework integrates multiple quantum gravity approaches to study negative energy phenomena, with particular emphasis on warp bubble physics and exotic matter requirements.
+The `lqg-anec-framework` repository provides a research-stage theoretical and computational framework for exploring Averaged Null Energy Condition (ANEC) violations in Loop Quantum Gravity (LQG) and related quantum field theory settings.
+This framework integrates multiple quantum gravity approaches to study negative-energy phenomena; results are preliminary and model- and parameter-dependent.
+Quantitative claims should be interpreted in the context of the assumptions and parameter ranges described below.

 ## Theoretical Foundation